Testing recipes

 # Limitations

-When using test mode for your recipes, keep in mind that:
+When using test mode for your recipes, consider the following:

-• Some trigger types require manual configuration to test.
-Recipe function triggers require you to supply test data to run tests.
-Refer to the Manually testing triggers section for more info.
+Some trigger types require manual configuration to test: Recipe function triggers require you to supply test data to run tests.
+Refer to the Manually testing triggers section for more information.

-• Some trigger configurations can't be modified once the recipe has been tested or started.
-If a trigger requires a Since/From date, for example, you can't change the date once a recipe has been tested or started.
+Some trigger configurations can't be modified once the recipe has been tested or started: If a trigger requires a When first started, this recipe should pick up events from date, for example, you can't change the date after a recipe has been tested or started.

 IS YOUR RECIPE TEST-READY?